-This month has largely been a stormy month (when will our summer weather appear?) - a far cry from this time last year when there was large area of high pressure (that’s good weather) covering the entire country!
-Despite the weather, we still had a fantastic time out in the Hauraki Gulf - marine mammals were not undeterred.
+This month has largely been a stormy month (when will our summer weather appear?).
+A far cry from this time last year when there was a large area of high pressure (that’s good weather) covering the entire country!
+Despite the weather, we still had a fantastic time out in the Hauraki Gulf – marine mammals were not undeterred.

 We saw our two resident species, common dolphins and Bryde’s whales, throughout the month including some epic head-banging feeding behaviour from the whales which is a type of behaviour we only see when they are feeding on small items of food (krill or plankton) in the water column.